tylerdave/PyCon2019-Click-Tutorial/README.md

 ### Installation

+This repo is a Python package.
+You will create a virtualenv and install the package which will install its dependencies and make new commands available.

 * Open a terminal / command prompt.
   * Recommended on Windows: [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 * Clone this repo:<br> `git clone https://github.com/tylerdave/PyCon2019-Click-Tutorial.git`